 - pale poo and dark pee together, yellow skin or the whites of your eyes turn yellow – this can be a sign of liver or gallbladder problems

 - pins and needles, tingling sensations, numbness or weakness – these can be signs of nerve problems

-- bruising or bleeding you can't explain (including nosebleeds), sore throat, a high temperature (38C or above) and feeling tired or generally unwell - these can be signs of blood problems
+- bruising or bleeding you cannot explain (including nosebleeds), sore throat, a high temperature and feeling tired or generally unwell – these can be signs of blood problems

 - bad headaches

 Serious allergic reaction

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to nitrofurantoin.